 Wearing contact lenses introduces various pathogens and bacteria to your eyes regularly.
 In addition to the germs, the contacts themselves pose a risk of scratching the cornea and leaving your eye open to infection.
 Contacts that don’t fit properly or are lacking enough lubrication can rub against the surface of the eye.
 Repeated rubbing can cause the epithelium of your cornea to become damaged.
-When the outer layer is damaged, it may allow bacteria to penetrate the eye and develop into an ulcer (x).
+When the outer layer becomes damaged, it may allow bacteria to penetrate the eye and develop into an ulcer. (x)

-Bacteria that enter the cornea through trauma or a random opportunity can cause ulcers.
-Herpes simplex or ocular herpes can cause an infection serious enough to make a person develop a corneal ulcer.
-The viral infection can lead to damage to the exterior layers of the eye as well as to deeper layers of the eye if left untreated (x).
+Bacteria that enter the cornea through trauma or an unexpected opportunity can cause ulcers.
+Herpes simplex or ocular herpes can cause an infection severe enough to make a person develop a corneal ulcer.
+The viral infection can lead to damage to the exterior layers of the eye and deeper layers of the eye if left untreated. (x)

 If you wear contacts, you are susceptible to catching fungal keratitis, which often occurs with those who wear contacts.
-This fungus originates from a certain type of contact lens solution that was not formulated to prevent the fungus’ growth.
+This fungus originates from a specific type of contact lens solution that did not formulate to prevent the fungus’ growth.
 Although this type of contact lens solution is no longer on the market, those who wear contacts but don’t use the proper solution can still develop a corneal ulcer from this particular fungus.
 Fungal keratitis can also develop if an injury to the eye involves plant material.

 Acanthamoeba is a common parasite that can cause severe infection.
-The infection has been known to cause irreversible scarring and even blindness.
-This parasite is most often found in public swimming pools, untreated tap water and other unfiltered water sources (x, x).
+The infection causes irreversible scarring and even blindness.
+In public swimming pools, untreated tap water and other unfiltered water sources, you may find this parasite. (x)

-Those who suffer from chronically dry eyes, weakened immune systems, and allergies are also more prone to developing corneal ulcers.
-Patients who have psoriasis and multiple sclerosis are also likely to develop eye ulcers as a side effect of their condition (x, x, x).
+If you suffer from chronically dry eyes, weakened immune systems, and seasonal or chronic allergies, you are also more prone to developing corneal ulcers.
+If you have psoriasis and multiple sclerosis, you may also develop eye ulcers as a side effect of their condition. (x) (x) (x)

 Corneal Ulcer Remedies

-After diagnosis and causes identified of the corneal ulcer has been diagnosed and the cause identified, a range of treatments may be prescribed to combat the infection.
-Depending on the cause, antiviral, antibacterial or antifungal eye medication could be prescribed to treat the cause of the infection.
-In severe cases, patients may be given antibacterial eye drops to use while an ulcer scraping culture is processed.
-If the eye is swollen or inflamed, corticosteroid eye drops can be used to reduce the swelling.
-While undergoing treatment for corneal ulcers, you should avoid wearing cosmetics in the eye area, contacts or touching the infected area (x).
+After diagnosis and causes identified of the corneal ulcer, your doctor may prescribe a range of treatments to combat the infection.
+Depending on the cause, the doctor could prescribe antiviral, antibacterial or antifungal eye medication to treat the cause of the health concern.
+You may take antibacterial eye drops to use in severe cases while an ulcer scraping culture takes place.
+If the eye is swollen or inflamed, you can use corticosteroid eye drops to reduce the swelling.
+While undergoing treatment for corneal ulcers, you should avoid wearing cosmetics in the eye area, contacts or touching the infected area. (x)

-If you have suffered some form of physical trauma to your eye, there are ways to treat the corneal abrasion before it has a chance to develop into an ulcer.
-Abrasions may be a result of an accident, debris or even due to irritation from contact lenses.
-In the case of contact lenses, an over-the-counter antibiotic eye drop for scratched eyes could be prescribed.
+If you have suffered some form of physical trauma to your eye, there are ways to treat the corneal abrasion before it develops into an ulcer.
+Abrasions may result from an accident, debris or even because of irritation from contact lenses.
+In the case of contact lenses, the doctor may prescribe an over-the-counter antibiotic eye drop for scratched eyes.
 Scratches on the cornea can be very painful.
-You can find relief from corneal abrasion pain relief can be found by using an over-the-counter pain reliever like Tylenol or Motrin.
-In serious cases, topical cycloplegics or a strong oral narcotic analgesic may be needed.
+You can find relief from corneal abrasion pain relief using an over-the-counter pain reliever like Tylenol or Motrin.
+In severe cases, you can apply topical cycloplegics or a potent oral narcotic analgesic.
 It’s common to experience some form of blurry vision after corneal abrasion.
-Once the trauma has had time to resolve, the vision should be restored (x).
+Once the trauma has had time to resolve, it should restore your vision. (x)

 If an external agent caused the corneal ulcers, you would need to have that agent removed.
 Treatment would involve irrigation if the agent were a chemical.
 But if the agent was wood or metal, you will need a slit microscope.
-Once the eye has been cleaned, antibiotics will be applied to help reduce corneal scarring (x).
+After cleaning your eye, you apply antibiotics to help reduce corneal scarring. (x)

-In serious cases where medication doesn’t effectively control the ulcer, surgical abrasion may be required.
-Further, if the cornea has been significantly thinned and is in danger of perforation, doctors may opt to perform a keratoplasty — a corneal transplant — to save the eye.
+In severe cases where medication doesn’t effectively control the ulcer, the doctor may require surgical abrasion.
+Further, if the cornea shows signs of thinning and is in danger of perforation, doctors may opt to perform a keratoplasty — a corneal transplant — to save the eye.
 A surgical transplant is a serious procedure.
-The existing abnormal corneal tissue will be surgically removed and replaced with donated tissue.
-Though the procedure is safe, there are some possible complications to keep in mind, such as infection in the eye, glaucoma, donor cornea rejection, corneal swelling and cataracts (x).
+The existing abnormal corneal tissue undergoes surgical removal and is replaced with donated tissue.
+Though the process is safe, there are some potential complications to keep in mind, such as infection in the eye, glaucoma, donor cornea rejection, corneal swelling and cataracts. (x)

 Supplements for Corneal Ulcer Symptoms

 When it comes to your vision, vitamin A should be at the top of your supplement list.
-It helps to combat damage from free radicals, reduces inflammation and boost brain health.
-Food sources of vitamin A are raw carrots, liver, bell peppers and sweet potatoes, among others.
+It helps to combat damage from free radicals, reduces inflammation and boosts your body’s health.
+Some food sources of vitamin A are raw carrots, liver, bell peppers and sweet potatoes.
 When taken as an external supplement, the recommended dose is 30 mg once daily along with your meal.
 Many eye drops can help relieve the symptoms of corneal ulcers, but they should contain vitamins E, C and A for best results.
 A study performed on a 29-year-old man proved positive results by including vitamin A in his daily diet, reminding you of the importance of this supplement in your diet. (x)

 Zinc supplements are a great way to help your body fight infection.
-They help your body to reduce inflammation naturally as well as improve the way your immune system responds to health threats (x).
-You can increase your natural zinc sources by including pumpkin seeds, lamb and garbanzo beans into your diet.
-But if you take a zinc supplement to treat corneal ulcers, a dosage of 100 mg three times daily is suggested for optimal health.
+They help your body reduce inflammation naturally and improve the way your immune system responds to health threats. (x) You can increase your natural zinc sources by including pumpkin seeds, lamb and garbanzo beans into your diet.
+But if you take a zinc supplement to treat corneal ulcers, suggested dosage of 100 mg three times daily for optimal health.

-According to recent research, L-lysine is extremely helpful in the fight against viral infections (x).
-This amino acid can be found in food like lamb, tuna, eggs and parmesan cheese.
+According to recent research, L-lysine is beneficial in the fight against viral infections. (x) This amino acid is in food like lamb, tuna, eggs and parmesan cheese.
 As a supplement to aid in fighting corneal ulcers, take one capsule no more than twice daily for effective results.

-Vitamin D is one of the most important to add to your diet when you are fighting an infection.
-In general, a large portion of the world’s population suffers a vitamin D deficiency.
-This deficiency can increase the risk of developing infections, including corneal ulcers (x).
-Spend at least 15 minutes in the sun every day as well as take a supplement to help improve your immune system response.
+Vitamin D is one of the most important to add to your diet when fighting an infection.
+In general, a large portion of the world’s population suffers from a vitamin D deficiency.
+This deficiency can increase the risk of developing infections, including corneal ulcers. (x) Spend at least 15 minutes in the sun every day, as well as take a supplement to help improve your immune system response.

 Colloidal silver works to bind and then kill germs in the body.
 When used as an eye drop, just a few drops have proven successful in fighting off various infections in the eye, including those that cause corneal ulcers.
-However, it’s critical that you speak with a medical professional before using this home treatment because it is known to interact with several antibiotics. (x) Humans and canines can use this form of treatment.
+However, it would help if you spoke with a medical professional before using this home treatment to interact with several antibiotics. (x) Humans and canines can use this form of treatment.

-Echinacea has been used throughout the ages to stimulate the immune system and help the body fight against harmful viruses and bacteria.
-You can drink echinacea in the form of a tea or can take them as a supplement (x).
-The suggested dosage for those looking to reduce the symptoms of corneal ulcers is 450 mg no more than twice daily.
+We have used echinacea throughout the ages to stimulate the immune system and help the body fight against harmful viruses and bacteria.
+You can drink echinacea in the form of a tea or take them as a supplement. (x) The suggested dosage for those looking to reduce the symptoms of corneal ulcers is 450 mg, no more than twice daily.
 It’s critical to note that echinacea increases the breakdown time of caffeine and also interacts with many antifungal medications and immunosuppressants.
 Speak with a medical professional before you start an echinacea regimen.

 As far as healing oils go, tea tree oil is at the top of its class.
-This essential oil can help alleviate the symptoms of corneal ulcers.
+This essential oil can help ease the symptoms of corneal ulcers.
 It has proven effective in reducing inflammation around the eye and reducing parasitic infection recurrence.
-The oil should not be used directly in the eye, but only on the surrounding skin (x).
+You should not use oil in the eye but only on the surrounding skin. (x)